International Labour Organization (ILO)

 New model to predict ionospheric electron density

-Researchers from Indian Institute of Geomagnetism, Navi Mumbai have developed a global model to predict the ionospheric electron density with larger data coverage - a crucial need for communication and navigation.
+Researchers from the Indian Institute of Geomagnetism, Navi Mumbai have developed a global model to predict the ionospheric electron density with larger data coverage - a crucial need for communication and navigation.

-Artificial Neural Networks replicate t
+Artificial Neural Networks rep

 DBT-BIRAC Call on COVID-19 Research Consortium

 Sixteen proposals related to devices, diagnostics, vaccine candidates, therapeutics and other interventions have been recommended for receiving funding support.
-DBT and BIRAC had sought proposals for development of diagnostics, vaccines, therapeutics and other interventions.
+DBT and BIRAC had sought proposals for the development of diagnostics, vaccines, therapeutics and other interventions.